Why am I Snoring? / What Causes Snoring?

 - Bulky throat tissue that obstructs the airway can sometimes be associated with individuals who are overweight.

-Habitual snoring could potentially be a sign of sleep apnea, a condition associated with several serious health risks.
+Fortunately, there are several remedies designed to help stop storing, leading to a better night’s sleep for you and/or your partner.
+That being said, keep in mind that habitual snoring could potentially be a sign of sleep apnea—a condition associated with several serious health risks.
 For this reason, if you snore frequently, it is important to be aware of the signs and symptoms of sleep apnea.

 Obstructive Sleep Apnea